Lionsberg/lionsberg-wiki/Lionsberg Trust Manifesto.md

 # Lionsberg Trust Manifesto

-_Updated May 2023_
+_Updated February 2024_

-This document serves as a "Trust Manifesto" in response to requests from the community.
+This document serves as a provisional "Trust Manifesto" in response to requests from the community.
 It aims to establish a comprehensive source of information addressing the core questions people have when encountering something new.
 For additional information, see also [[Frequently Asked Questions]].

 This document is a [[Work In Progress]].

 ## Name

-[[Lionsberg]] symbolizes the [[New World]] we are co-creating, the Community nurturing it, and the System bringing our shared Vision into Reality.
+[[LIONSBERG]] symbolizes the [[New World]] we are co-creating, the Community nurturing it, and the System bringing our shared Vision into Reality.

 The [[Meta Project]] describes the all-encompassing Program of Action required for humanity to progressively realize the [[New Vision and Plan]].